To complete this series within a series (#inception) about urban innovation, we’re commending cities around the world that are the most sustainable.

-So without further ado, here are the cities that are looking the best for the long-run:
+So without further ado, here are the cities that are looking the best in the long-run:

 Read the full report here.

 No surprise here.
 Zurich is a modern city known for its historically strong financial institutions, innovative industries and environmentalism.
 Working towards the ‘2000-watt society’, the city is pushing for its citizens to use 2000 watts of energy per capita by 2050.
-Its people also enjoy a good quality of life, surrounded by attractive educational and employment opportunities.
-Not to mention affordable, quick public transit and a renowned healthcare system.
+Its people enjoy a good quality of life and are surrounded by attractive educational and employment opportunities.
+They also have access to efficient and affordable public transit, not to mention a renowned healthcare system.

 Singapore scores highly on the index for its astounding economic success.
-It tops every other country in the world for ease of doing business and is a major tourist destination.
-The city is also very clean and is home to cutting-edge innovation.
+It tops every other country in the world for ease of doing business.
+A remarkably clean city and a major tourist destination, the metropolis is home to cutting-edge innovation.

-There is a need to invest in social infrastructure and make life more affordable – something the city already has plans underway for.
+There is a need to invest in social infrastructure and make life more affordable – measures the city has already made plans for.
 The government is preparing for a population growth spurt over the next decade by investing in mobility and connectivity within the city.
-These efforts will accompany the government’s goal to make 80% of all buildings green and create a “high-quality living environment, that is resilient and supports the broader climate change agenda.”
+These efforts will accompany the government’s goal to make 80% of all buildings green, and create a “high-quality living environment that is resilient and supports the broader climate change agenda.”

 3. Stockholm and 4.
 Vienna

 Both of these cities actually achieve the best balance on the index.
 They appear in the top 15 across each of the pillars.
-For mostly the same reasons, Stockholm and Vienna can boast about giving its residents the best quality of life.
-The cities take home the trophy for work-life balance, job security, healthcare and childcare.
+For most of the same reasons, Stockholm and Vienna can boast about giving its residents the best quality of life.
+The two cities take home the trophy for work-life balance, job security, healthcare and childcare.

-When it comes down to the index numbers, this is where the cities differ: Vienna has a higher People score, but Stockholm has higher Planet and Profit scores, edging it just above Vienna overall.
+Where they differ is between specific index numbers: Vienna has a higher People score, but Stockholm has higher Planet and Profit scores, edging it just above Vienna overall.

 A city of true cosmopolitans, London is heralded as one of the world’s foremost economic powerhouses.
 With commitments to make public transit and infrastructure greener, England’s crown jewel will soon be a leader in environmental performance as well (the city currently sits in the 9th spot).

 With that said, London faces a very real concern for its inhabitants’ quality of life.
-It’s already densely populated but continues to grow.
-The high cost of living and income inequality have contributed the 28% of the city that lives below the poverty line.
+Its population density is a concern and continues to intensify.
+A high cost of living and increasing income inequality have contributed to 28% of the city living below the poverty line.

 33. Toronto come on, t.dot!